harendra-kumar/concise-haskell/recursion.rst

 rule).

-`The Producer Contract:` The producer of data promises that he/she will construct data only using the agreed constructors.
+`The Producer Contract:` The producer of data promises that he/she will construct data only `using the agreed constructors`.

-`The Consumer contract`: The consumer of codata promises that he/she will only analyze codata using the patterns induced by the agreed constructors.
+`The Consumer contract`: The consumer of codata promises that he/she will only analyze codata `using the patterns` induced by the agreed constructors.

 +-------------------------------------+---------------------------------------+
 | data                                | codata                                |